Research & Development Society

 The Goal Of Research Is Different.

-The point is clear—in academia, your efforts are centered around advancing knowledge, but in industry, your efforts are focused on developing a product or treatment that will benefit the consumers or patients.
+The point is clear—in academia, your efforts are centered around advancing knowledge, but at a company, your efforts are focused on developing a product or treatment that will benefit the consumers or patients.

-• The communication expectations are different.
-Industry work will require complete concentration on your task; however, you’ll need more than technical skills, especially if you plan to climb the corporate ladder.
-Your future employer isn’t primarily looking at your publication record.
-They want to know how you’ll mesh with the company culture, how well you can collaborate, and what other transferable skills you.
+• The communication expectations are different in a corporate environment.
+You will be required to concentrate on your strategic tasks.
+You’ll also be required to elevate your communication skills so you can discuss key results with executives, investors and other stakeholders that don’t have your expertise.
+Just as importantly, your future employer isn’t primarily looking at your publication record.
+They want to know how you’ll mesh with the company culture, how well you can collaborate, and what other transferable skills you have.

-Knowing These Differences Between Academic Research And Industry Research Is What Will Help You Secure An Industry Job
+Knowing The Differences Between Academic Research And Corporate Research Will Help You Get Hired

-Meet The R&D Professionals In The R&D Career Track
+Meet The R&D Professionals At Top Companies Who Helped Develop The R&D Society Material

 Klodjan Stafa, PhD